armadillu/ofxRemoteUI/README.md

 Bools can also be binded to "piano keys"; params being set to true for as long as a key is held down.

-Bindings are lost when the app is quit.
-You can doubleclick any .midiBind file form the finder to load your previously saved bindings.
+Bindings are saved when the app is quit.
+You can also doubleclick any .midiBind file form the finder to load your previously saved bindings.
+There is a "bindings" window that allows you to delete particular bindings.

 ## Random Notes